The Ballad of Cable Hogue

-The Ballad of Cable Hogue is a 1970 American Technicolor Western comedy film directed by Sam Peckinpah and starring Jason Robards, Stella Stevens and David Warner.
-Set in the Arizona desert during a period when the frontier was closing, the film follows three years in the life of a failed prospector.
+The Ballad of Cable Hogue is a 1970 American Western comedy film directed and produced by Sam Peckinpah, and starring Jason Robards, Stella Stevens and David Warner.
+Set in the Arizona desert during a period when the frontier was closing, the film follows three years in the life of a failed prospector (Robards).

 While unmistakably a Western, the movie is unconventional for the genre and for the director.
 It contains only a few brief scenes of violence and gunplay, relying more on a subtly crafted story that could better be characterized as comedic in nature.

+The film was released by Warner Bros. on March 18, 1970.
+It was a critical and commercial disappointment on initial release, but has since undergone a reevaluation.
+Peckinpah himself considered it one of his favorites of his own works.